spidernet-io/spiderpool/docs/usage/install/ai/get-started-macvlan.md

             --set image.Arch="amd64"
     ```

-2. Verify that the network card supports Infiniband or Ethernet operating modes.
+2. Verify that the network card supports Ethernet operating modes.

    In this example environment, the host is equipped with Mellanox ConnectX 5 VPI network cards.
 Query the RDMA devices to confirm that the network card driver is installed correctly.